Wattle Day

 This annual celebration commemorates the seasonal change by recognising our national floral emblem and all that it represents for the Australian people.

-When in bloom, the Acacia pycnantha (Golden Wattle), displays Australia's national colours of green and gold and is a potent symbol of unity and resilience in the face of harsh climate conditions such as droughts, winds and bushfires.
+When in bloom, the Acacia pycnantha (golden wattle), displays Australia's national colours of green and gold and is a potent symbol of unity and resilience in the face of harsh climate conditions such as droughts, winds and bushfires.

 Visit the Wattle Day Association to access National Wattle Day materials